U.S. House Republicans oust Donald Trump critic Liz Cheney from top post

 "Liz Cheney is a bitter, horrible human being.
 I watched her yesterday and realized how bad she is for the Republican Party.
 She has no personality or anything good having to do with politics or our Country.
 She is a talking point for Democrats, whether that means the Border, the gas lines, inflation, or destroying our economy. "

-Before Wednesday's vote, Cheney all but erected billboards advertising her clash with Trump, declaring in a Washington Post column last week, "The Republican Party is at a turning point, and Republicans must decide whether we are going to choose truth and fidelity to the Constitution."

-She arrived in Congress in 2017 with a well-known brand as an old-school conservative, favoring tax cuts, energy development and an assertive use of U.S. power abroad.
-By November 2018 she was elected to her current leadership job unopposed and seemed on an ambitious pathway, potentially including runs at becoming speaker, senator or even president.
+Cheney arrived in Congress in 2017 with a well-known brand as an old-school conservative, favoring tax cuts, energy development and an assertive use of U.S. power abroad.
+By November 2018 she was elected to her current leadership job unopposed and seemed on an upward path, potentially including runs at becoming speaker, senator or even president.

 She occasionally disagreed with Trump during his presidency over issues like the U.S. withdrawal from Syria and his attacks on Dr. Anthony Fauci over the pandemic.
 But her career hit turbulence in January once she became one of 10 House Republicans to back his second impeachment for inciting his supporters' deadly Capitol assault.
 The Senate acquitted him.

-Stefanik also arrived in Congress with sterling GOP establishment credentials.
-A Harvard graduate, she worked in President George W. Bush's White House and for the campaign of the GOP's 2012 vice presidential nominee, Wisconsin Rep. and later Speaker Paul Ryan.

-Her district, bordering Canada and Vermont, voted twice for Barack Obama and then twice for Trump in the past four presidential elections.
-She opposed Trump's trademark 2017 tax cut and his efforts to unilaterally spend billions on his Southwestern border wall.
+Stefanik represents an upstate New York district that voted twice for Barack Obama, then twice for Trump over the past four presidential elections.

-While Stefanik has won admiration from Trump, some of Washington's hardest-right conservatives have remained suspicious of her moderate record.
+Some of Washington's hardest-right conservatives have remained suspicious of Stefanik's moderate record, but no challenger has emerged.

-Rep. Chip Roy of Texas, a member of the conservative House Freedom Caucus, wrote colleagues Tuesday chastising "Republicans who campaign as Republicans but then vote for and advance the Democrats' agenda once sworn in."

-No Stefanik challenger has yet emerged, and other conservatives like Scalise and Rep. Jim Jordan of Ohio, are in her camp.

 ------